php/php-langspec/spec/14-classes.md

 In the case of variables that are objects, on their own, these two functions serialize and unserialize all the instance properties, which may be sufficient for some applications.
-However, if the programmer wants to customize these processes, they can do so in one of two, mutually exclusive ways.
+However, if the programmer wants to customize these processes, they can do so in one of two mutually exclusive ways.
 The first approach is to define methods called `__sleep` and `__wakeup`, and have them get control before serialization and after serialization, respectively.
 For information on this approach, see [__sleep](#method-__sleep) and [__wakeup](#method-__wakeup).
 The second approach involves implementing